01-edu/public/subjects/ascii-art/color/audit/README.md

 ###### Does it display the expected result?

-##### Try passing as arguments a random string with lower case letters, upper case letters, spaces and numbers with a random color in the color flag ("--color="), specifying a set of letters to be colored.
+##### Try passing as arguments a random string with lower case letters, upper case letters, spaces and numbers with a random color in the color flag ("--color="), specifying a substring to be colored .

 ###### Does it display the expected result?